An estimated 10,000 people are living with dementia in North Yorkshire.

 We can all make a difference and take steps to improve the support society offers to people living with dementia and their carers.

-There are already four communities in Craven working to become Dementia Friendly, these are :-
+There are already five communities in Craven working to become Dementia Friendly, these are :-

-If you would like to get in touch with any of these groups or want further information about setting up a new Dementia Friendly Community email Kate Senior at firstname.lastname@example.org
+If you would like further information about how to make your organisation or you community more Dementia Friendly Community email Kate Senior at firstname.lastname@example.org

 We have produced a leaflet which lists Local Support Sessions and Dementia Friendly Activities in Craven which can be downloaded below.